Get Started with the B2C Commerce API

 API names start with "Shopper"No naming convention

-A key part of the B2C Commerce API is the Shopper Login and API Access Service (SLAS).
+A key part of SCAPI is the Shopper Login and API Access Service (SLAS).
 The SLAS authorization endpoints provide the tokens that secure access to the Shopper APIs.
-Tokens are provided using a variety of grant types defined by the OAuth 2.1 standard.
+SLAS provides the tokens by using grant types defined by the OAuth 2.1 standard.

-Besides securing access to the Shopper API, SLAS can also enable the following features in your application: third-party identify providers, single sign-on, and personalization.
+In addition to securing access to the Shopper API, SLAS can also turn on third-party identify providers, single sign-on, and personalization in your application.

 To learn more about SLAS and how to use it in your application, see the SLAS guides.

-Open-source JavaScript SDKs are available on npm to help developers get started:
+Open-source JavaScript SDKs are available on npm to help you get started:

 PackageDescriptionDocumentationSource Code